ramosjm/group_project_javascript_numbers_game/README.md

 Welcome to the JS Numbers game.

-Group Project done in 1 week as part of a group of 3.
+Group Project completed in 1 week as part of a group of 3.

 The brief was to create a game.
 We chose a concept of a game where we are able to guess a user's chosen number from a range.